Grey-capped tyrannulet: Breeding

 The grey-capped tyrannulet's breeding season has not been fully defined but spans at least from October to January.
 One nest was a closed globe with a side entrance made mostly from Spanish moss (Tillandsia usneoides).
 It was built in a tree fork 6 m above the ground and contained two nestlings that both adults were feeding.

 Vocalization

 The grey-capped tyrannulet's song is a "short series of 1-4 high, clear, whistled 'weew--' notes".
 Its call is a "high, clear, drawn-out, rising 'weeeew' ".

 Status

-The IUCN has assessed the grey-capped tyrannulet as Near Threatened.
+The IUCN has assessed the grey-capped tyrannulet as Least Concern.
 Its population size is not known and is believed to be decreasing.
 "Agricultural conversion and deforestation for mining and plantation production historically threatened its lowland forests.
 Current key threats are urbanisation, industrialisation, agricultural expansion, colonisation and associated road-building. it is considered "[u]ncommon to relatively common, but patchily distributed".
 It occurs in several nominally protected areas, some of whose forests are still being cleared for agriculture and other uses.